-If iTunes for Windows Vista or later won't open, stops responding, or unexpectedly quits, follow the steps below to resolve the issue.
+If iTunes for Windows 7 or later won't open, stops responding, or unexpectedly quits, follow the steps below to resolve the issue.

-- If you have issues installing iTunes, or iTunes fails to open and you see an Error 7 or Error 2 alert message, learn what to do if you can't install or update iTunes for Windows.
+- If you have issues installing iTunes, or iTunes fails to open and you see an Error 2 alert message, learn what to do.

 - If the issue only occurs when an iOS device is connected, learn what to do if iTunes become unresponsive when you connect an iPhone, iPad, or iPod touch.